KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 #### B.2.2 How to extend ISO/IEC TS 27560:2023 with B2 Personal processing record

-Treat the TS receipt as the exchange artefact and the B2 record as the individual-held “wallet architecture”:
+Treat the TS receipt as the exchange artefact and the B2 record as the individual-held record or “wallet architecture”:

 - Keep B2 minimal (references first; no replication of full processing inventories).
 - When B2 stores additional details, they SHOULD be derived from the TS receipt fields (or TS-compatible receipt extensions) and remain unlinkable unless the individual chooses otherwise.